SystemFw/blog/content/staging/paxos-failures.md

 ### Fencing

-Because we want writes to a WOR that's already set to be a no-op, and not a failure, storage servers reply with an `ack` message _every time_ they receive a `write(v)` message, even though `v` is only written on the very first write.
+Storage servers only persist the first value they receive, but they reply with an `ack` message to _every_ subsequent `write(v)` request, since writers should interpret it as a successful no-op rather than a failure.
 Phase 1 guarantees the safety of this logic by requiring writers to acquire the lock before they send any write.

-Although storage servers only persist the first value they receive, they signal success with an `ack` reply to _every_ subsequent write they receive, since we want those writes to be a no-op rather than a failure.
-Phase 1 guarantees the safety of this logic by requiring writers to acquire the lock before they send any write.

-Although storage servers only persist the first value they receive, they reply with an `ack` message to _every_ subsequent write they receive, since writers should interpret their request as a successful no-op rather than a failure.
-Phase 1 guarantees the safety of this logic by requiring writers to acquire the lock before they send any write.

-Every time a storage server receives a `write(v)` message in Phase 2, it replies with an `ack` message, even though `v` is only persisted on the very first write.
-This makes sense because writing to a WOR that's already set should be a no-op, not a failure, and Phase 1 guarantees safety by requiring writers to acquire the lock before they send the write.

-For example, say we have a cluster with 3 storage servers `{s1, s2, s3}`, and 2 writers `{w1, w2}` which are racing to write `v1` and `v2` respectively.
+Let's say we have a cluster with 3 storage servers `{s1, s2, s3}`, and 2 writers `{w1, w2}` that are racing to write `v1` and `v2`
+respectively.
 Let's look at a possible timeline:

 1) `w1` generates version number `n1 = (0, w1)`, selects `{s1, s2}` as
    its target majority, and sends them `lock(n1)`.
 It receives